 8. Exercise, Excursions and Friendship

-Fall is the time to call a friend, load up in the car and head out to a beautiful spot for a hike or a picnic.
+Fall is the time to call a friend, load up in the car with “pandemates”and head out to a beautiful spot for a hike or a picnic.
 Sweaters, mittens and laughter on the trail.
-There’s still the opportunity to curl up in a sunny spot, out of the wind, and catch some Vitamin D. There’s plenty of time this winter to hit the museums and theaters.
+There’s still the opportunity to curl up in a sunny spot, out of the wind, and catch some Vitamin D. There will be plenty of time this winter to spend at virtual/in-person museums.
 Now is the time to widen the path, choose an EXCURSION and commune outside with friends.

 In the fall in Michigan, the fruits and vegetables are displayed in old-time farmer’s markets and orchards.
 And they are ripe for the picking.
 Apples, pumpkins and squash gathering has an added fitness component – you can burn 300 calories in an hour of apple picking!
-One of the first things I did when apple cider season arrived, was to find an orchard with a cider mill.
-The smell evoked childhood memories and took me back to a simpler time.
+One of the first things I do when apple cider season arrives, is to find an orchard with a cider mill.
+The smell evokes childhood memories and takes me back to a simpler time.

 9. Cooler Temperatures

 By the time September rolls around, folks in Florida are too exhausted to walk to the mailbox.
-The relentless heat and humidity, and five months of sweeping sand out of the back seats of cars, and Floridians just want to lie on the couch and binge watch The Fall (a show about a serial killer, not the changing seasons…).
+The relentless heat and humidity, and five months of sweeping sand out of the back seats of cars, and Floridians just want to lie on the couch and binge watch Netflix.
 Crisp weather makes you feel energized.
-People in Michigan are feeling the effects of all this chilly gorgeousness.
+People in Michigan are feeling the effects of all this chilly gorgeousness after the COVID-19 constraints.

 10. Shuffling in the Leaves